Changes to the Temporary Foreign Worker Program - 2015

 1. The Cap

-By July 2016, employers who rely on lower wage TFWs cannot have more than 10% of their work be performed by TFWs per work location.
-To help employers get to this cap, the decrease to 10% is graduated.
+The 2015 changes stipulated that, by July 2016, employers who rely on lower wage TFWs could not have more than 10% of their work be performed by TFWs per work location.
+To help employers get to this cap, the decrease to 10% was graduated.
 In January 2015, the cap was locked at 30% TFWs or the current level of TFWs (whichever was lower).
 By July 2015 the cap was reduced to 20%.
-By July 2016 it will be 10%.

 2. Shorter Work Permits